Skip to content

 There are some caveats when controlling moteus from a microcontroller.

 While you can command and control moteus from the Arduino library, there is currently no mechanism to calibrate a new motor with a controller.
-Thus you must have a CAN-FD adapter that is able to be connected to a computer with an operating system in order to run the calibration process and it is also much easier to use one to set the configuration and tune the PID gains.
+Thus you must have a CAN-FD adapter that is able to be connected to a computer with an operating system in order to run the calibration process.
+It is also much easier to use such an adapter with tview to set the configuration and tune the PID gains.

 Many external MCP2517FD controller/transceivers do not have termination resistors.
 To operate correctly, a CAN-FD bus is intended to have 2 120ohm resistors between CANL and CANH, one at each end of the bus.
 Often short busses will work acceptly with only 1 termination resistor, but never with 0.